R3verseNinja/Spotify-Plus/README.md

 # How to use
 1. Download the tools
-2. Check tutorial menu
+2. Check welcome message
+3. Go to Spotify Premium
-3. Press Proceed spotify premium
+4. Press Proceed spotify premium
-4. Done
+5. Done

 Congrats you got spotify premium access